 - They’ve had at least three weeks to collect data (but preferably four)

 - You’ve achieved statistical significance of at least 95 percent

 It’s important to note that they recommend you run your tests until all of these conditions are met — not just until whichever comes first.

 And still, many experienced site testers have their own ways of determining whether a test is complete.

 Ton Wesseling, founder of Testing Agency, for example, recommends that site owners test for “one purchase cycle”:

 More traffic means you have a higher chance of recognizing your winner on the significance level you’re testing on! … Small changes can make a big impact, but big impacts don’t happen too often – … so you need much data to be able to notice a significant winner.

 BUT – if your test lasts and lasts, people tend to delete their cookies, … so when they return in your test, they can end up in the wrong variation.
 So, when the weeks pass, your samples pollute more and more… and will end up having the same conversion rates.
 Test for a maximum of 4 weeks.

-But Peep Laja claims that he would “not believe any test that has less than 250-400 conversions per variation.”
+But Peep Laja, Principal at CXL Institute, says he would “not believe any test that has less than 250 to 400 conversions per variation.”

 So what should you do if you’ve run your test for four weeks, but still haven’t hit your target sample size?